Bruce Goff: Work

 Goff's accumulated design portfolio of 500 projects (about one quarter of them built) demonstrates a restless, sped-up evolution through conventional styles and forms at a young age, through the Prairie Style of his heroes and correspondents Frank Lloyd Wright and Louis Sullivan, then into original design.
 Finding inspiration in sources as varied as Antoni Gaudi, Balinese music, Claude Debussy, Japanese ukiyo-e prints, and seashells, Goff's mature work had no precedent and he has few heirs other than his former assistant, New Mexico architect Bart Prince, and former student, Herb Greene.
 His contemporaries primarily followed tight functionalistic floorplans with flat roofs and no ornament.
 Goff's idiosyncratic floorplans, attention to spatial effect, and use of recycled and/or unconventional materials such as gilded zebrawood, cellophane strips, cake pans, glass cullet, Quonset Hut ribs, ashtrays, and white turkey feathers, challenge conventional distinctions between order and disorder.

 In support of his contention that architecture must remain fresh and vital, Goff declared, "Every time we do a building, it should be the first and the last.
 We must begin again and again..."

 A number of Goff's original designs are on display at the Modern Wing at the Art Institute of Chicago.
+The Institute exhibited more than 200 of Goff’s works including architectural objects, paintings and ephemera in its Bruce Goff: Material Worlds show that was on display 20 December 2025 – 29 March 2026.

 In 2002 director Heinz Emigholz produced the documentary film Goff in the Desert which depicts 62 of Bruce Goff's buildings.
 He also used imagery from this movie for the music video Celtic Ghosts of German band Kreidler.